A slowdown in US inflation eases some pressure on households - KESQ

 The decline in new-car prices helps illustrate how supply chain snarls, which have unwound for most goods, are also easing for semiconductors and other key automotive parts.
 Economists say this should enable automakers to boost production and give buyers an expanded supply of vehicles.

-It also suggests that the Federal Reserve’s aggressive interest rate hikes, which have made it more expensive to borrow for homes, cars and on credit cards, have begun to slow demand and limit the ability of auto dealers to charge more.
+It also suggests that the Fed’s aggressive interest rate hikes, which have made it more expensive to borrow for homes, cars and on credit cards, have begun to slow demand and limit the ability of auto dealers to charge more.

 The increase will further raise loan rates for consumers and businesses.
 Economists have warned that in continuing to tighten credit to fight inflation, the Fed is likely to cause a recession next year.